Buy or lease a company bicycle

 • Interest-free loan

-• You are a sole proprietor (zelfstandige zonder personeel, ZZP) and want to buy a company bicycle for yourself: you can make use of the Company Bicycle scheme, but not of the other schemes, because you are not an employee.
+• Are a sole proprietor (zelfstandige zonder personeel, ZZP)?
+And want to buy a company bike for yourself?
+You can only use the Company Bicycle scheme.

-• You want to arrange a bicycle for your employee(s): you can make use of all 4 schemes.
+• Do you want to arrange a bicycle for your employee(s)?
+You can use all 4 schemes.

-• You are the director-major shareholder (dga) of your bv or nv (public or private limited company): this also makes you an employee, which means you can make use of all 4 schemes.
+• Are you the director-major shareholder (dga) of your bv or nv (public or private limited company)?
+You can choose from all 4 schemes because you are an employee of your bv or nv.

 You buy or lease a bicycle with your sole proprietorship (eenmanszaak).
-That is permitted if you will use the bicycle professionally for at least 10% of the mileage.
+That is permitted if you will use the bicycle professionally for at least 10% of your business travel.

-You can deduct the purchase price of the company bicycle from the profit with an annual amortisation (depreciation).
-You do this by amortising part of the price each year.
+You can deduct the purchase price of the company bicycle from your profit.
+You do this by depreciating part of the price each year.
+This can be up to 20% per year.
 See how you calculate the amount of depreciation.

 In addition, you may deduct other expenses for the company bicycle.
 For example, the costs of bicycle insurance, repairs, or accessories.